uwacyber/cits1003/cits1003-labs/lab-2-computer-architecture-networks-and-security.md

 ### Question 1.
 Find the file

 In the `/root` directory, create a directory called `cits1003`.
-In that directory, create a subdirectory called `lab3`. `cd` into this directory and then use the command `wget` to download the file located at "[https://github.com/opentrace-community/opentrace-ios/archive/refs/heads/master.zip](https://github.com/opentrace-community/opentrace-ios/archive/refs/heads/master.zip)"
+In that directory, create a subdirectory called `lab3`.
+Then, use the `cd` command to get into this directory and then use the command `wget` to download the file located at "[https://github.com/opentrace-community/opentrace-ios/archive/refs/heads/master.zip](https://github.com/opentrace-community/opentrace-ios/archive/refs/heads/master.zip)"

 ```
 wget https://github.com/opentrace-community/opentrace-ios/archive/refs/heads/master.zip